-- 1. For Intermediate Care Facility for Developmental Disabilities: Kepro determines Level of Care/Reimbursement for ICF/DD placement. - 2.
-For HCBS: APD determines if applicant meets waiver requirements for iBudget Florida Waiver.
+- 1. For Intermediate Care Facility for Developmental Disabilities: determines Level of Care for ICF/DD placement. - 2.
+For HCBS: determines if applicant meets waiver requirements for the Developmental Disabilities and iBudget Florida Waivers.

 If the eligibility specialist is not sure who is handling this determination, or whether a determination has been requested, he should request assistance from his supervisor.